 Use positive for degrees east of Greenwich, negative for west.
-Once in this menu item, putting the Calibrate switch into the "Calibrate" position increments and decrements in units rather than 0.1 (10 faster).
-Default is VK5DJ's QTH.
+Once in this menu item, putting the Calibrate switch into the "Calibrate" position increments and decrements in units rather than 0.1 (10\ faster).

 (22) Latitude in degrees for home location